adaltas/node-parameters/README.md

 -   `"command"`, listen to all executed commands, provide the command name as first argument
 -   `#{command}`, listen to a particular event
+-   `"quit"`, called when the application is about to quit
--   `"exit"`, called on application exit
+-   `"exit"`, called when the process exit

 ## Routes plugin